rong77/Chatbox/README.md

 ## Demo

-You can see how it looks at my own blog here: [http://lifeislikeaboat.com](http://lifeislikeaboat.com)
+You can see how it looks at my own blog here: [http://lifeislikeaboat.com](http://lifeislikeaboat.com) The chatbox is minimized at left bottom by default.